SepNem32bit/LLM-Multiple-Layer-Perceptrons/README.md

 ## Features
 **MLP Architecture**: The neural network model consists of:

-- An embedding layer to represent each character in a fixed-dimensional space.
+- **An embedding layer** to represent each character in a fixed-dimensional space.
-- Two fully connected layers (with ReLU and Tanh activations) to predict the next character.
+- **Two fully connected layers** with activation functions:
+  - **Tanh** activation in the first layer to introduce non-linearity.
+  - **Softmax** activation in the output layer for probability distribution.
-- Cross-entropy loss for training.
+- **Cross-entropy loss** for training the model efficiently.

 **Training**: The model uses mini-batch gradient descent and updates weights after each epoch.
 **Validation**: The model evaluates its performance on a validation dataset after training.